Hey there BCU Family!

 Salt comes from the ocean, and the salt water is usually channeled into smaller, shallow pools of water.
 The wind and sun evaporate the water and as the salt crystallizes, it is, in some cases, hand-harvested by sauniers.
 Depending on the type of salt being harvested, this labor-intensive process can sometimes take up to five years to complete!

 Salt gets a bad rap in part, because our diets have changed to include more processed, fatty and preserved food that has lots of table salt.
 Table salt is not all bad, just not as good as natural sea salt is.
-Pure sea salt has minerals like sulphate, magnesium, calcium, potassium, bicarbonate, bromide, borate, strontium, and fluoride–the body needs these to function.
+Pure sea salt has minerals like sulphate, magnesium, calcium, potassium, bicarbonate, bromide, borate, strontium, and fluoride—–the body needs micro-nutrients to function.
 While table salt originally comes from sea salt, in its processing, those minerals are stripped away and iodine added in.
-(Side note: Rather than consuming processed table salt, I suggest getting the sea salt and eat more wild-caught fish and veggies for iodine). 😉
+(Side note: Speaking as a researcher, and not a trained and licensed medical professional, rather than consuming processed table salt, I suggest getting the sea salt and eat more wild-caught fish and certain veggies for iodine). 😉

 Pure sea salt is needed in your body because it: